by Dan Hiestand

 “I don’t know what you saw exactly, but I’m not that person anymore, and nothing you will experience, if you decide to follow me, will ever be as straightforward as it seems.”

-“I know my cousin,” Jace said, still not giving up.
+“If the rumors about Aleister Duchenne are even half true,” Jace said, still not giving up.
 “He’ll be First Consul someday.
 Politics will change in Veil’driel.
 You can help.
 Tell the truths that have been forgotten, covered up, or lost.
 Don’t do this, Artemus.”

 When the legend took his hands from his pockets, crossing his arms in front of his chest, Jace knew a corner had been turned.
 He could almost see the walls go up again.
 Jace understood this, because he often did the same.